HanaFEKI/ConvNeXt-with-Histopathology-Specific-Augmentations-for-Mitotic-Figure-Classification/README.md

-# ConvNeXt with Histopathology-Specific Augmentations for Mitotic Figure Classification, MIDOG2025
+# ConvNeXt with Histopathology-Specific Augmentations for Mitotic Figure Classification
 This repository contains our solution to **Track 2 of the MIDOG 2025 Challenge**, focusing on distinguishing **atypical mitotic figures (AMFs)** from **normal mitotic figures (NMFs)** in histopathology images.

 ---